Anil-29k/ALumni-connection-platform/README.md

-This platform help to conect alumni of  a cologe with eachother
+This platform help to conect alumni of  a collage with eachother